ClemensGerstung/LowPolyEngine/somethoughts.md

 This might be a bit tricky because first I have to pick every GPU with vulkan support and not only the first one which is suitable.

 The "easiest" way would be to create for each physical device a logical device and a swapchain.
-Build for each device the render chain and in ```DrawFrame``` cramp all swapchains into the ```vk::PresentInfoKHR``` (or ```VkPresentInfoKHR```).
+Build for each device the rendering chain and in ```DrawFrame``` cramp all swapchains into the ```vk::PresentInfoKHR``` (or ```VkPresentInfoKHR```).

 If this (or another way which I maybe find in the future) would work it would not really matter which GPUs (different vendors, different generations) you put into your computer i'll just work.